Ipstenu/varnish-http-purge/readme.txt

 * JSON / REST API Support
 * Fix for Varnish Status Page on MAMP (props @jeremyclarke)
 * Filter for purge headers (props @ocean90)
+* Disallow people from editing the Varnish IP on Multisite

 == Screenshots ==